foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia-og/faq.md

 ??? faq "Will the OG pool continue to work after the official pooling protocol is released?"
     Yes, this pool is here to stay

+??? faq "How long will I see stats under My Farmer in the Dashboard after I have completed the setup"
+    When it send partial/proof and being accepted by the pool, it also depends on how many plots you have, it can be ranging from minutes to hours.